Alexia Putellas: 2023–present: Nations League victories, Euro final

 While Putellas was an impactful player during the Nations League in September and October 2023, another injury absence saw her miss some group matches later that year, and hand the captaincy to Irene Paredes, before returning in February 2024 for the 2024 UEFA Women's Nations League Finals.
-Coach Montserrat Tomé considered Putellas as Spain's captain and too important to miss the games, though Paredes retained the captaincy and Putellas did not play in either of their matches as a promise to FC Barcelona.
+Coach Montse Tomé considered Putellas as Spain's captain and too important to miss the games, though Paredes retained the captaincy and Putellas did not play in either of their matches as a promise to FC Barcelona.
 With Putellas said to be a great leader in the locker room, Spain won the final and thus qualification for the 2024 Summer Olympics women's football tournament.

-In the summer of 2024, Spain played both qualifying matches for the 2025 UEFA Women's Euro and the 2024 Summer Olympics football tournament.
+At the 2024 Summer Olympics, Putellas scored two goals in group stage wins over Nigeria and Brazil, as Spain finished in fourth place, after losing the bronze medal match to Germany.

-On 10 June 2025, Putellas was called up to the Spain squad for the UEFA Women's Euro 2025.
+On 10 June 2025, Putellas was called up to the Spain squad for UEFA Women's Euro 2025.
+She scored three goals during the tournament in group stage wins over Portugal and Belgium.
+Putellas started in the final against England, but ended up with a runners-up medal, as Spain were beaten on penalties.
+In the 2025 UEFA Women's Nations League Finals, Putellas scored three goals over both legs of the semi-final against Sweden, as Spain went on to retain the Nations League.